Odore Joseph Gendron: Bishop of Manchester

-On December 12, 1974, Gendron was appointed the seventh bishop of the Diocese of Manchester by Pope Paul VI.
-He received his episcopal consecration on February 3, 1975, from Bishop Ernest Primeau, with Bishops Edward O'Leary and Timothy Harrington serving as co-consecrators.
+On December 12, 1974, Gendron was appointed the seventh bishop of Manchester by Pope Paul VI.
+He received his episcopal consecration at the Cathedral of Saint Joseph on February 3, 1975, from Bishop Ernest Primeau, with Bishops Edward O'Leary and Timothy Harrington serving as co-consecrators.

 Continuing the implementation of the Second Vatican Council's reforms begun under Bishop Primeau, Gendron established a permanent diaconate and joined the New Hampshire Council of Churches.
 He also established Magdalen College in Bedford, New Hampshire and Thomas More College of Liberal Arts in Merrimack, New Hampshire.
 Additionally, he served as honorary president of Notre Dame College in Manchester.

 Retirement and legacy

-After fifteen years as bishop, Gendron submitted his letter of resignation to Pope Paul II on June 12, 1990.
+After fifteen years as bishop, Gendron submitted his letter of resignation to Pope John Paul II on June 12, 1990.
 He was succeeded by Coadjutor Bishop Leo O'Neil.

-Court papers released in January 2003 showed that Gendron destroyed records of sexual abuse by two different priests during the 1980's.
-The first instance was in 1986 for Philip Petit, a diocese priest who molested a teenager between 1979 and 1981.
+Court papers released in January 2003 showed that Gendron destroyed records of sexual abuse by two different priests during the 1980s.
+The first instance was in 1986 for Reverend Philip Petit, a diocese priest who molested a teenager between 1979 and 1981.
 Petit left the priesthood in 1986 and Gendron destroyed all of his treatment records at Petit's request.
-The instance was in 1989, when the Servants of the Paraclete treatment facility in New Mexico requested that Gendron destroy the treatment records of Gordon MacRae, a diocese priest who had been treated at the facility.
+The instance was in 1989, when the Servants of the Paraclete treatment facility in New Mexico requested that Gendron destroy the treatment records of Reverend Gordon MacRae, a diocese priest who had been treated at the facility.
 In 1994, McRae was sentenced to 33 to 67 years in state prison for molesting children.

 In a 2003 report by the New Hampshire Attorney General, it was revealed that Gendron helped a priest accused of sexual abuse avoid criminal charges.
-In 1975, police in Nashua, New Hampshire arrested Paul Aube, a diocese priest, after find him with a boy in a car, both with their pants down.
+In 1975, police in Nashua, New Hampshire arrested Reverend Paul Aube, a diocese priest, after finding him with a boy in a car, both with their pants down.
 Aube, who had confessed to acts of sexual abuse in 1972, confessed his guilt to Gendron.
 He asked Gendron to send him for treatment and relieve him of parish duties.
 Instead, Gendron called the Nashua police chief to drop charges against Aube.
 Gendron then transferred Aube to a parish in Rochester, New Hampshire.
-In 1981, the mother of a 15 year old boy discovered Aube having sex with him in the church rectory.
+In 1981, the mother of a 15-year-old boy discovered Aube having sex with him in the church rectory.
 When advised of the new allegation, Gendron did not report Aube to the police.
 In 2002, Aube turned himself into state authorities and became a cooperating witness.

+Death

-Odore Gendron died on October 16, 2020, at age 99.
+Odore Gendron died in Manchester on October 16, 2020, at age 99.
 At the time of his death, he was the oldest living Catholic bishop in the United States.